On the Berkovich double residue fields and birational models: Abstract

 \section{Abstract}

-For each point of Berkovich analytic spaces, we can consider the residue field in the similar way as we do it for each point of algebraic varieties.
-This Berkovich residue field is a valuation field in the algebraic sense.
-Then we can take its residue field as a valuation field.
-This is called the (Berkovich) double residue field in \cite{Mat-text}.
+Just as a residue field can be considered for a point of an algebraic variety, we can also consider a residue field for a point of a Berkovich analytic space.
+This residue field is a valuation field in the algebraic sense.
+Then we can consider its residue field as a valuation field.
+We call it the Berkovich double residue field at the point.

-In this paper, we mainly consider valuations on varieties.
-As a result, we identify their double residue field as the union of the residue fields of their center in birational models.
-In addition, when these valuations are `monomial valuations', we compute their double residue field concretely.
+In this paper, we consider a point $x$ of the Berkovich analytification of an algebraic variety and identify the Berkovich double residue field at $x$ with the union of the residue fields at the center of $x$ in birational models.
+Besides, we concretely compute the Berkovich double residue field for any quasi monomial valuation.